Resonanz/egui-state-machine/README.md

-# egui-state-machine
+# egui State Machine

-A rudimentary state machine demo using enums for States and Transitions
+A rudimentary state machine demo using enums for States and Transitions.